Hughie Dickson

-Hubert Dickson (14 July 1895 – 1965), generally known as Hugh or Hughie Dickson, was an English footballer who scored 37 goals from 402 appearances in the Football League playing for Darlington.
+Hugh Paris Dickson (14 July 1895 – 15 July 1965), generally known as Hughie Dickson, was an English footballer who scored 37 goals from 402 appearances in the Football League playing for Darlington.
 He also played non-league football for Gainsborough Trinity, Worksop Town and Newburn.
 His primary position was right half, but he also played at inside forward and, towards the end of his career, at right back.

 Life and career

-Dickson was born in Gainsborough, Lincolnshire, in 1895.
+Dickson was born in Worksop, Nottinghamshire, in 1895.
 He played for Gainsborough Trinity and for Worksop Town before joining Darlington when the club re-formed after the First World War.
 By January 1920, Dickson was part of a Darlington half-back line – the others being George Malcolm and Percy Sutcliffe – who, according to the Daily Express ahead of their FA Cup tie with Second Division Birmingham, had acquired "a reputation for upsetting opponents' designs".
 In the event, they could not upset Birmingham's designs: Tommy Winship missed a penalty, and Darlington lost 4–0.
 Dickson and right-back Arthur Golightly were their most "conspicuous" players, though both "perceptibly tired under pressure" towards the end of the game.
 In February, he was one of two Darlington players selected for the North Eastern League representative team to face the Central League.
 He helped Darlington win the North Eastern League title in 1920–21, after which the club was elected to the Football League's newly formed Third Division Northern Section.

 Dickson played in Darlington's first Football League match, at home to Halifax Town on 27 August 1921.
 He scored the second goal in a 2–0 win, an 84th-minute penalty kick awarded for handball.
 According to the Derby Daily Telegraph, although "non too big, he has a terrier-like way of tackling, and the Halifax left wing found him a difficult man to get by".

 From time to time during the 1922–23 season, he played at inside forward with Bert Burridge at right half, and after goals in each of his first two matches of the 1923–24 season, the Derby Daily Telegraph wrote that "he has been instrumental in putting a lot of 'pep' into the attack", and that although "neither big nor heavy, ... he is the type of player who takes a lot of shifting off the ball.
 He can shoot, too."
 By midway through the season, his form was such that "substantial offers" had reportedly been made by First Division clubs for his services, but Darlington did not sell.

 In September 1924, a crowd of 5,000 saw Scottish club Raith Rovers, with former Darlington player Peter Bell in their team, visit Feethams for Dickson's benefit match.
 That season, Darlington won the Northern Section title, thus gaining promotion to the Second Division.
 They struggled initially at the higher level; but by the turn of the year, Dickson and his fellow half-backs, Billy Robinson in the centre and Burridge on the left, were described as "sound", and having "splendidly served" their teammates.